cynwong/MBC/assignment1/README.md

 Description
 --------------

-Portfolio project is created as per guidelines/instructions given for Homework 1.
-This project only used HTML and CSS.
+Portfolio project is created with only using HTML and pure CSS.
+This is the template site with three pages.

-We are tasked to create a Portfolio website with three webpages.
 Each page must be similar to example image given.
 The three page mentioned here are namely:

     * About
     * Contact